 We are often asked what the first steps are to becoming a foster parent.
 There might never be a perfect time to step into that role, but we also must keep in mind that there is never a perfect time for a child to be placed into foster care either.
 Some basic guidelines are: that you are able to provide a safe and loving home; that the child will have their own bed and dresser; and (a foster) child over five cannot share a room with a child of another gender.
 It will typically take around 3-4 months to become certified.
 A lot of it is dependent on paperwork being completed.
 Any child separated from their family of origin will experience the trauma of that loss.
 Even if it is a newborn coming straight from the hospital.
 We highly recommend that you study how trauma affects brain development and the best ways to connect with children who have gone through this experience.
 We have a page full of resources here, so do lots of homework first!
-If you didn’t read the previous step, be SURE to read through as many resources provided as possible.
+Follow as many social media pages as possible from adoptees or former foster youth.

 If you are open to being a transracial foster or adoptive family, it is imperative to think through what your life looks like currently.
 If you are a white family, does your neighborhood, church, school, and friends mostly resemble you?
 If so, what changes are you willing to make to ensure that a black/Latino/Asian child would have racial mirrors around them?